Cathay Pacific Airways : Singapore Airlines grounds most of its fleet as coronavirus poses 'greatest challenge' | MarketScreener

 The company has engaged the unions in talks on further cost-cutting measures.

-By Aradhana Aravindan and John Geddie
+By Aradhana Aravindan and Anshuman Daga